 Australia’s Foodie Bucket List – 16 Ultimate Food Experiences

 Australia is renowned world wide for its incredible food.
 From our unique native ‘bush tucker’, quality local produce, our vibrant multicultural food scene to the innovative chefs whom continue to push boundaries and redefine modern Australian cooking.
-It’s no wonder we’re about to play host to the prestigious Worlds 50 Best Restaurants awards (that’s a whole other story for another day).
+It’s no wonder why we played host to the prestigious Worlds 50 Best Restaurants awards this year.

 For a foodie living in or visiting Australia, there are numerous must do’s to savour this great country.
 Below is our pick, the creme de la creme, of the most unique, unforgettable and ultimate Australian food experiences.

 ATTICA Multi-award winning restaurant Attica’s chef and sole owner Ben Shewry creates beautifully balanced, modern cuisine in a relaxed dining environment.
 Set in the unassuming suburbs of Melbourne, dining at Attica is all about the food.
 In last years Worlds Best 50 Restaurants, Attica achieved number 33, making it Australasia’s best restaurant.
 Australian native food, culture and history are entwined throughout the menu.